Exploration Team

 Kristof Richmond

-Kristof Richmond is the Vice President of Robotics for Sunfish, Inc. and the Principal Investigator for the Our Submerged Past expedition.
-Growing up in Colorado, he didn't have much experience with the ocean, but caught the marine robotics bug working on automating some capabilities for remotely operated vehicles (ROVs) from the Monterey Bay Aquarium Research Institute (MBARI) during graduate school (despite constant battles with seasickness!).
-He completed his Ph.D. at Stanford University on a visual mapping, navigation, and control system for the MBARI ROVs, and then started working with Stone Aerospace on a variety of robotics projects, almost all with an underwater component.
+Kristof Richmond is the Chief Technology Officer of Sunfish, Inc., and the principal investigator for the Our Submerged Past expedition.
+Growing up in Colorado, he didn't have much experience with the ocean, but caught the marine robotics bug working on automating some capabilities for remotely operated vehicles (ROVs) from MBARI (the Monterey Bay Aquarium Research Institute) during graduate school (despite constant battles with seasickness!).
+He completed his Ph.D. at Stanford University on a visual mapping, navigation, and control system for the MBARI ROVs and then started working with Stone Aerospace on a variety of robotics projects, almost all with an underwater component.
 He's taken advanced, highly maneuverable underwater robots into all kinds of places, from caves in Namibia to under the McMurdo Ice Shelf in Antarctica.
-He has been involved with the development of the highly maneuverable autonomous underwater vehicle SUNFISH® from its beginnings at Stone Aerospace, and now continuing at the spin-out Sunfish, Inc. Though he is not part of the initial expedition survey this year, Dr. Richmond will join next year's deployment with the SUNFISH® vehicle to have it autonomously map and survey any interesting caves or other features the team finds.
+He has been involved with the development of the highly maneuverable autonomous underwater vehicle SUNFISH® from its beginnings at Stone Aerospace, and now continuing at the spin-out Sunfish, Inc. Dr. Richmond will lead the robotic deployment of the SUNFISH® vehicle during Year 2 of the project, having the vehicle autonomously map and survey any interesting caves or other features to identify high-interest areas to sample some sediments from for further analysis.

 Kelly Monteleone